Generalized Convolutional Neural Networks for Point Cloud Data: Conclusion

 \section{Conclusion}

-Generalized Convolutions achieve competitive performance among other single model architectures using significantly fewer parameters, and scale well in the case of sparse point clouds.
+Generalized Convolutional Neural Networks achieve competitive performance among other single model architectures using significantly fewer parameters, and scale well in the case of sparse point clouds.
 They also have the advantage over voxel based methods in that they natively work with point clouds, requiring no voxellization in real time applications.